-The Michigan Alzheimer’s Disease Core Center is pleased to announce the release of its “Dementia for Scientists” curriculum.
-The curriculum is now available to view on YouTube here.
+The “Dementia for Scientists” online curriculum debuted in September 2018.
+You can find it on YouTube here.
 The goal of this curriculum is to provide a broad and current introduction to important aspects of dementias and dementia-related research.
 The target audience is junior investigators.

-The curriculum consists of 7 modules, each of which addresses an important area in contemporary dementia research.
-Each module includes several presentations.
-The presentations are relatively concise, PowerPoint lectures that can be viewed when convenient.
+The curriculum consists of eight modules, each of which addresses an important area in contemporary dementia research.
 The modules begin with basic definitional material (Dementia Definition and Evaluation) and proceed through biology of dementias (Dementia Pathology & Pathogenesis; Dementia Genetics), clinical research (Dementia Imaging; Therapy Development in Dementias), and important policy and social science aspects of dementias (Health Services and Policy Dementia Research; Research Performance in Ethnically Diverse Populations).

 We encourage users to view all modules, though many may wish to focus on topics outside their areas of expertise.
 Modules 1, 2, 5, & 6 might be said to constitute core elements that everyone should know.